Hardhat-Enterprises/AutoAudit/docs/onboarding/docker_builds.md

 ## Container Security Best Practices

 - Run containers as non-root users.
-- Use read-only filesystem where possible.
+- Use a read-only filesystem where possible.
 - Limit container capabilities using Docker security options.
 - Regularly update base images and dependencies.